 Project and Events Administrator - Erika Marcott

-Mrs. Marcott serves to lead communications, admissions, marketing and all office work at TAA.
+Mrs. Marcott serves to lead communications, events, and marketing at The Augustine Academy.
 While earning a music degree from Bethel University, she found that what she loved even more than singing was planning tours, organizing events, and caring for people.
 After time as an admissions counselor, Erika became a stay at home mom to her son and foster daughter, until the launch of TAA.
 She is excited to be a part of the day to day work at the school, serving parents, and helping in its continued growth.

 Brian and Christina Hagedorn

 Brian and Christina Hagedorn met at Trinity International University in Deerfield, Illinois.
 Brian majored in philosophy and Christina in elementary education.
 They married in 2001, and after Christina graduated, they moved to Chicago where Brian enrolled at Northwestern University School of Law.
 Three years later, Brian graduated, they had a growing family, and were living back in Brian's home state of Wisconsin.

 They settled in Kenosha for a time while Brian worked at a law firm in Milwaukee.
 In 2010, Brian took a job as an Assistant Attorney General in Madison.
 Not long after moving there, Brian was appointed Chief Legal Counsel for Governor Walker where he served for almost 5 years.
 In the fall of 2015, the Governor appointed Brian to an appellate court judgeship, and they moved to Oconomowoc.